mmadsen/HerokuCondaFlaskCeleryRedis/README.md

 Celery since I like the abstraction on top of the message queue.
 This allows easy migration to RabbitMQ or Kafka later if needs or volume change.

+Following the example, I added `redistogo`, but could equally have used the Heroku-Redis (although RedisTogo is monitored and seems like a fine production choice).
+First, create the add-on for both remote environments:

+1.  `heroku addons:create redistogo:nano --remote staging`
+1.  `heroku addons:create redistogo:nano --remote prod`